Resume Tips

 The "one page resume rule" is the most debated question in job searching.
 The truth is: it depends on your career stage, not arbitrary rules.
 ATS systems and recruiters care more about relevant content than strict page counts.

 Our analysis of successful resumes shows: most entry to mid level candidates succeed with one page, while senior professionals often need two pages to properly showcase their achievements.
-The real mistake isn't length it's irrelevant content that wastes the hiring manager's time.
+The real mistake is not length it is irrelevant content that wastes the hiring manager's time.

 How Many Pages Should a Resume Be?
 The 1 Page vs 2 Page Debate

 The key is value per page.
-If the second page is filled with critical skills, achievements, and experiences relevant to the job you want, it's justified.
-If it's just padding or outdated information, force it onto one page.
+If the second page is filled with critical skills, achievements, and experiences relevant to the job you want, it is justified.
+If it is just padding or outdated information, force it onto one page.

 Can a resume be 2 pages?
 Absolutely, but only if you have substantial relevant experience.
 For most people answering this question, the answer is still "stick to one page."